What You will learn from this article:

 For “I’m not interested”:

 “I understand.
 Timing is everything.
-I’ll leave this flyer with you, and you can call us when you need us or ask your neighbor; they have our information.”
+I’ll leave this flyer with you, and you can call us when you need us or ask your neighbour; they have our information.”

 This gives them two ways to get ahold of you and reinforces that the neighbor is a trusted ally of both parties.